TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TopLevelObjects/Index.rst

    Description
          This defines configuration for the Rich Text Editor.

-         Please refer to the document ":ref:`TYPO3 Core API <t3api:start>`".
+         Please refer to the :ref:`RTE Page Tsconfig chapter <t3api:transformations-tsconfig>` in Core APIs.
-         There the chapter "RTE API" contains more information.

 .. container:: table-row